What's all this about Watts, Volts, and Amps? Good question. Some info

 charges to begin moving, it also caused a voltage-difference to appear

-the two sides of the ring.
-It also caused an electrostatic field to
+between the two sides of the ring.
+It also caused an electrostatic field

-appear in the space surrounding the ring.
-The charges within the copper
+to appear in the space surrounding the ring.
+The charges within the

-ring began moving because they responded to the forces created by the
+copper ring began moving because they responded to the forces created by

 So, the battery "charged up" the two halves of the copper ring.
 The light